yeetari/vull/README.md

      dev-util/ninja \
      media-libs/freetype \
      media-libs/harfbuzz \
+     media-libs/libpng \
      media-libs/shaderc \
      media-libs/vulkan-layers \
      media-libs/vulkan-loader \
      x11-libs/libxcb \
      x11-libs/xcb-util

-Note that meshoptimizer and simdjson are always linked to via `FetchContent`.
+Note that meshoptimizer and simdjson are always linked to via `FetchContent`, and `std_dxt` is vendored.
 The vulkan validation layers (`vulkan-layers`) are not required but are extremely useful for development.

 ### Configuring CMake